TechEarl

 WHERE user_login = ':username';

-If you customized your table prefix (the variable defaults to wp_), use that prefix on the users table name in the UPDATE statement.
+If you customized your table prefix (the default is wp_), use that prefix on the users table name in the UPDATE statement.
 Log in once with the plaintext password and you're back in.

 Method 4: The lost-password email flow